conorpp/conorpp.github.com/_posts/2015-09-27-how-to-fix-a-corrupted-file-by-brute-force.md

----
-layout: post
-title: "How to fix a corrupted file by brute force"
-description: ""
-tags: [CTF]
-image: /assets/images/bitflip/cover22.png
----
-{% include JB/setup %}

 ## The Challenge

 I recently competed in [CSAW](https://ctf.isis.poly.edu/) with a few friends.
 For those that don't know, [CSAW](https://ctf.isis.poly.edu/) (Cyber Security Awareness Week) is an online `CTF` where a group at NYU Poly puts up challenges related to computer security.

 One of our favorite challenges was called "sharpturn" and hinted about SATA controller failure.
 It contained a link to a git repo.

 It contained no source files but it still had the git objects tree (typically located in .git/objects/).
 We downloaded the repo and quickly checked the integrity of the files.